bitrise-io/devcenter/docs/caching/about-caching.md

 The caching will tar all the cached directories and dependencies and store them securely in Amazon S3.
-Note that if you store files which are downloaded from a CDN / cloud storage you might not see any improvement, as downloading it from the Bitrise Build Cache storage will probably take about the same time as downloading it from it's canonical CDN / cloud storage location.
+Note that if you store files which are downloaded from a CDN / cloud storage you might not see any improvement, as downloading it from the Bitrise Build Cache storage will probably take about the same time as downloading it from its canonical CDN / cloud storage location.
 However Bitrise Caching still might help if you have reliability issues with the resource's, or dependency's canonical download location.

 ## Setup